DrAdrianDC/Quantitative-Research/README.md

 # Machine Learning in Finance

-This repository contains a collection of end-to-end machine learning and data science projects I have worked on Machine Learning in Finance
+This repository showcases a collection of end-to-end Machine Learning and Data Science projects focused on applications in Finance.
+Each project demonstrates the practical use of advanced machine learning techniques to address real-world financial challenges

 ## Overview